richardcrng/fireactive/website/docs/schema/schema-overview.md

   name: 'Joe Bloggs',
   age: 42
 })
+// (ts 2345) Type '{ name: string; age: number; }' is missing the following properties from type ...: role, isVerified

 new User({
   name: 'Joe Blogs',
   age: 42,
-  role: 'elite hacker',
+  role: 'elite hacker', // (ts 2322) Type '"elite hacker"' is not assignable to type '"admin" | "basic"'
-  isVerified: 'true'
-})
+  isVerified: 'true' // (ts 2322) Type 'string' is not assignable to type 'boolean' })

 new User({